|

 - Established in 1901

-- Went 19 miles from East Jordan to Bellaire at a junction with the PM
+- It went 19 miles from East Jordan to Bellaire at a junction with the PM

 - The depot is on the east side of East Jordan on Depot Street just south of State